Jair Reyes

 Jair Abimelet Reyes Vidal (born 11 July 2000) is an Ecuadorian weightlifter.
 He won the gold medal in the men's 67 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
 He won two silver medals at the 2022 Bolivarian Games held in Valledupar, Colombia.

-He won the bronze medal in the men's 67 kg event at the 2021 Pan American Weightlifting Championships held in Guayaquil, Ecuador.
+Reyes won the bronze medal in the men's 67 kg event at the 2021 Pan American Weightlifting Championships held in Guayaquil, Ecuador.
 He competed in the men's 67 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.

-He won the silver medal in his event at the 2022 South American Games held in Asunción, Paraguay.
+Reyes won the silver medal in his event at the 2022 South American Games held in Asunción, Paraguay.